 - BookieJar: BookieJar allows downloads to e-readers and is similar to Smashwords, but with more of a social media angle to it.
 I've only had one story on there and downloads so far have been poor (not just compared with Smashwords and Feedbooks but other platforms as well), so I haven't put anything else on there.
 For more information on my BookieJar experience (including how to access their hard-to-find download data), click here.

-- Obooko: I can't say Obooko has been brilliant in terms of downloads either - not helped by the poor organisation of the site, which puts more recent additions at a serious disadvantage (I'd say it's been better than Bookiejar but not as good as Scribd).
-On the positive side, they were very nice to deal with (you get a friendly email back from a real person) and over time, some authors have done quite well on there in terms of downloads.
+- Obooko: I can't say Obooko has been brilliant in terms of downloads either - the organisation of the site tends to put more recent additions at a disadvantage (I'd say it's been better than Bookiejar but not as good as Scribd).
+That said, I gather that a site revamp is in the works, which may improve things, and they were very nice to deal with (you get a friendly email back from a real person).
+It's certainly true that over time, some authors have done quite well on there in terms of downloads.
 However, they do require you to provide your own ebook files.
 I've explained how to do that here - it's not as bad as it sounds.

 - Bibliotastic: Like Obooko, this is another a smaller, less well-known site and therefore probably isn't the best for downloads, but I would say it is still worth considering because of its emphasis on reviews/feedback.
 It is certainly better organised than Obooko - new additions get highlighted, as do books which get high ratings or higher numbers of downloads.
 It's also worth a look if you are nervous about the process of ebook conversion because they will do it for you and you will have contact with a human being (see above).
 Click here for my Bibliotastic experience and an interview with one of the founders of the site.